quanqinle/quanqinle.github.io/source/_posts/en/2021-02-07-use-easyexcel-to-read-excel.md

     }

     /**
-     * This function is called every time while the every line data is parsed.
+     * This function is called every time while the every row data is parsed.
      *
      * @param data
      *            one row value.
-Is is same as {@link AnalysisContext#readRowHolder()}
+It is same as {@link AnalysisContext#readRowHolder()}
      * @param context
      */
     @Override